A quantum hamiltonian simulation benchmark: Circuit fidelity from the system linear cross-entropy score

 The system linear cross-entropy score is based on Hamiltonian simulation.
 Note that in the circuit fidelity of \cref{eqn:circuit-fidelity-XES}, only the terms involved the system linear cross entropy sXES in the numerator contain quantities that must be experimentally evaluated.
 All other terms can be simplified by using the statistical property of an ensemble of random matrices inherited from the Haar measure of $U$ in \cref{sec:stat-inherit-from-Haar} (in particular \cref{thm:HS-avg}).

-The procedure of computing the system linear cross-entropy score can be summarized as follows. \begin{enumerate} \item Draw quantum circuits $U_i$'s approximately from the Haar measure at random. \item For each $U_i$, build the mQSVT circuit for the Hamiltonian simulation benchmark, and measure all qubits to count the bit-string frequencies of $0x$ where $x \in \{0, 1\}^n$.
-The bit-string frequency is an estimate to $p_\expl(U_i, x)$.
-Furthermore, the sum of bit-string frequencies for all $x$'s is an estimate to $P_\expl(U_i) = \sum_{x \in \{0,1\}^n} p_\expl(U_i, x)$. \item For each $U_i$ and bit-string $0x$, compute the noiseless bit-string probability $p(U_i, x)$ on classical computers. \item Compute estimates of the fidelity according to \cref{eqn:circuit-fidelity-QUES,eqn:circuit-fidelity-XES}. \end{enumerate}
+The procedure of computing the system linear cross-entropy score can be summarized as follows. \begin{enumerate} \item Draw quantum circuits $U_i$'s approximately from the Haar measure at random. \item For each $U_i$, build the mQSVT circuit for the Hamiltonian simulation benchmark, and measure all qubits to count the bitstring frequencies of $0x$ where $x \in \{0, 1\}^n$.
+The bitstring frequency is an estimate to $p_\expl(U_i, x)$.
+Furthermore, the sum of bitstring frequencies for all $x$'s is an estimate to $P_\expl(U_i) = \sum_{x \in \{0,1\}^n} p_\expl(U_i, x)$. \item For each $U_i$ and bitstring $0x$, compute the noiseless bitstring probability $p(U_i, x)$ on classical computers. \item Compute estimates of the fidelity according to \cref{eqn:circuit-fidelity-QUES,eqn:circuit-fidelity-XES}. \end{enumerate}

 We list the circuit fidelity estimated by different methods in \cref{tab:HSBenchmark}.
 The agreement shows the consistency of the quantum Hamiltonian simulation benchmark.
 Here, the theoretical reference value is estimated from the depolarization noise model.
 Given $U$ with a total of $g_1$ one-qubit gates and $g_2$ two-qubit gates, the value $\alpha_\text{ref} := (1-r_1)^{2d(g_1+1)} (1-r_2)^{2d g_2}$ follows approximately assuming each quantum error fully mixes the quantum state.